Djaytan/docker-papermc-server/docs/user-guide/src/directory-layout-and-volumes.md

     a custom OCI image based on this one.
     This hybrid approach offers both flexibility and reproducibility.

-!!! info "💾 Anonymous Volumes"
+## 💾 Anonymous Volumes

 If you don’t specify volume mounts for `/data/worlds` or `/data/plugins`, the image will automatically create anonymous volumes for them.
 This ensures your data persists across container restarts and can improve container performance.
 However, these volumes won’t be easily accessible or manageable from outside the container.

+!!! danger "⚠️ Risk of Data Loss"

+    Running `docker run --rm ...` will **automatically remove the container and any anonymous volumes** it created.
+    This can lead to **permanent data loss**, especially if important directories like `/data/worlds` or `/data/plugins` were stored in those volumes.

+    To avoid this, it's essential to follow proper volume management practices — **see best practices below**.

+## ✅ Best Practices

+- **Explicitly mount `/data/worlds` and `/data/plugins`** using named volumes or bind mounts to ensure data persistence.
+- Avoid relying on anonymous volumes when using `--rm`, as they are deleted along with the container.
+- **Use a custom OCI image** based on this one to include static files such as default configurations or plugin JARs, while keeping dynamic data in volumes.
+- **Implement regular backups** of your mounted data directories to safeguard against accidental loss or corruption.